KuanyuPhy/Resume_en/README.md

 ## Contents
 The repository includes the following files:
-- `resume.pdf`: A formatted PDF version of my resume for professional presentation
+- `Kuan_Yu_CV_en.pdf`: A formatted PDF version of my resume for professional presentation

 ## Contact
 For any inquiries or further information, you can reach me at [spaul6627@gmail.com].